Western Beef: Business model

 Western Beef's business model has been to operate in ethnically diverse, inner city neighborhoods that have been abandoned by other supermarket chains.
 Many of Western Beef's stores lie within economically distressed census tracts that were deemed as Qualified Opportunity Zones by New York state's Empire State Development as part of Tax Cuts and Jobs Act of 2017 and Western Beef has publicly stated its support for the program in creating strong jobs and economic development that supports these communities.
 The chain has been described as, "A pre-Costco discount retailer, Western Beef offers steep savings on large-quantity purchases, including sides of beef, vats of cranberry juice, and cases of paper goods.
-What the massive, 20,000-square-foot-plus stores lack in charm, they deliver in sheer volume and savvy neighborhood demographics; store-brand, mass-market and some imported groceries are on hand, along with specialty items like yucca and yampi, appio and ajicito."
+What the massive, 20,000-square-foot-plus stores lack in charm, they deliver in sheer volume and savvy neighborhood demographics; store-brand, mass-market and some imported groceries are on hand, along with specialty items like yuca and yampee, appio and ajicito."
 The supermarket has recently started its grocery home delivery service, Western Beef Direct, providing customers the ability to order their groceries online.
 Its motto is "We know the neighborhood".
 Its logo is the words "Western Beef" with a cactus wearing a cowboy hat in place of the "t" in "Western".

 The CEO of Western Beef is Peter Castellana III.
 Charitable efforts and civic engagement are done through The Castellana Foundation and Western Beef Neighborhoods, a volunteering and donation program.
-The Castellana Foundation has donated over $10 million USD to date and many hours of volunteering.
+The Castellana Foundation has donated over US$10 million to date and many hours of volunteering.
 The charity entities concentrate its efforts in the Bronx during the coming years.
 On October 3, 2018, Western Beef partnered with Senator Joe Addabbo to provide goods for Glendale, New York's Sacred Heart Food Pantry.
 In April 2019, The Castellana Foundation announced it had donated enough for the building of multiple houses in Guatemala and the Dominican Republic.
 The organization has a special connection to the project and the countries given that so many of Western Beef's customers come from these countries.